batuhanh/Picker3DClone/README.md

 **What we can do with this editor tool:**

--Create a level
+- Create a level
--Delete level
+- Delete level
--Changing the total number of complated levels (Current Level) -Determine how many stages the levels will have -Determining targetBallCount and spawnedBallCount for each stage -Determining the length of each stage
+- Changing the total number of complated levels (Current Level)
+- Determine how many stages the levels will have
+- Determining targetBallCount and spawnedBallCount for each stage
+- Determining the length of each stage
--Determining the platform color of each stag
+- Determining the platform color of each stag